Tamookk/Java-Test/README.md

 * Added ability to convert currency:
 	* Convert AUD on card to any of the 7 available currencies.
 	* Will not work if more than 5 currencies already on card, or there are insufficient funds to do the conversion.

+* Changed how making a purchase works:
+  	* Warn user that the selected currency is not in the selected card only if the card is a multicard, and the currency isn't in card.
+  	* Make a purchase even if the selected currency is not in the card if the card is a basic card.

+* Added a title to the window!

 * General code cleanup.